lens-protocol/momoka/README.md

 ##### Stream with proofs verified

 If you wish to index the data yourself, you can use the `startDAVerifierNode` and stream the data out to your own DB using the `StreamCallback`.
 This will run the verifier node and check the proofs as every new one comes in.
-This runs the anvil forked node for it to work - this happens automatically.

 ```ts
 import { startDAVerifierNode, StreamResult, EthereumNode } from '@lens-protocol/data-availability-verifier';